Skip to Content

 Socially connected communities are healthier, more trusting, safer, and more prosperous.
 Exploring deeper connections with the people who live and work in your neighborhood can have surprising benefits for you, your neighbors, and the community.

-Even before the pandemic, people were struggling to connect with one another.
-Unfortunately, this trend has continued in recent years.
 In 2023, the U.S. Surgeon General called attention to the crisis of loneliness and isolation, laying out a national framework to increase social connection in our lives and our communities.
-By intentionally gathering neighbors, you can help build meaningful connections and create communities where everyone feels a sense of belonging.
+By intentionally bringing neighbors together, you can help build meaningful connections and create communities where everyone feels a sense of belonging.

 "Every participant thanked me multiple times for hosting and as I explained the larger effort and purpose, the guests couldn't say enough complimentary words about the initiative."